Learn Jazz Scales for Jazz ImprovisationJan 17, 2021

 More Practice Steps to Learning Jazz Improv

-You need to know the scales independently (shown above) of one another to tackle these below.
+You need to know the each of the scales independently to be able to tackle the ones presented below.
 More challenging stuff, but still doable with patience.

 We are going to be mixing the three scales together: practice the Dorian, Mixolydian in Major jazz scales together in the context of the II-V-I progression.